lucasdemassy/Viewshed-automation-workflow/README.md

 A majority of scripts require QGIS or GRASS GIS, both available at this link : https://www.qgis.org/en/site/forusers/download.html

 This work has been achieved during an internship summer at the Research Centre of the Slovenian Academy of Sciences and Arts (ZRC-SAZU).
 The observation points creation process is designed for buildings in mind.
 It can be adjusted for other purposes.

+All the documentation is in the PDF, it contains futher explanation about how to use scripts, how they work, and the overall viewshed analysis made for the ZRC-SAZU on the area around a Mayan city.

+Contact me if you have any questions at the following address : lucas.bres96@gmail.com